KanishkaAnbudurai/My-Projects/README.md

 # My-Projects
- projects on web development using HTML,CSS,Javascript and Django
+ projects on web development using HTML,CSS,Javascript.